Improve Your Quality of Life With These Tools and Resources

 3. Wheelchair Customization

 Custom accessories that you can attach to wheelchairs such as cup holders, shadow trays, and canopies help people using wheelchairs live life more efficiently and conveniently.
-Whether you are looking to make a statement, or desire to make your day-to-day tasks easier, adding accessories to your wheelchair or motorized scooter can make all the difference.
+Whether you are looking to make a statement, or desire to make your day-to-day tasks easier, adding accessories to your wheelchair can make all the difference.

 4. Personal Trainers & Sports